 As we mentioned above, we recommend editing the transcript rather than the captions, but if you prefer to focus on the captions, check out our documentation on how to edit captions on your computer.

 Playing a video more quickly or slowly can help when you’re editing your captions.
-The Kaltura video player, for example, offers you the ability to change the speed of the playback by clicking the "1x" button in the player controls.
+The Kaltura video player, for example, offers you the ability to change the speed of the playback by clicking the gear icon within the player, then clicking the "Speed" pull-down menu to select your desired playback rate.
 Consider lowering the speed of playback to make it easier to edit without having to pause as frequently, or speeding it up if the machine captions are often accurate (or if you're a crazy fast typist).

 Unless you're a court transcriptionist, you probably can't always make your edits while the video is still playing.
 You may find yourself having to pause every so often.
 And if you're switching between applications, windows, or frames to have to pause your video, that will slow things down.
 Accordingly, if you have headphones, a keyboard, or any other device with a play/pause button that's easy for you to access, leverage them while editing your captions.